alphagov/govuk-design-system-backlog/docs/ISSUE_TEMPLATE.md

 >
 > - What evidence do you have that it's needed by multiple services across government?
 > - What evidence do you have that it meets the needs of the users of those services?
-> - Does it already exist in the GOV.UK Design System?
+> - Have you checked that it doesn't already exist in the GOV.UK Design System?
-> - If it does already exist in the GOV.UK Design System, what evidence do you have that this version better meets user needs than the existing version?

 ## Anything else
 > Include links to any examples, research or code to support your proposal, if available.